pytest-dev/pytest-django/docs/database.rst

 .. fixture:: django_db_blocker

 .. warning::
-    This is an advanced feature.
     It does not manage transactions and changes made to the database will not be automatically restored.
 Using the :func:`pytest.mark.django_db` marker or :fixture:`db` fixture, which wraps database changes in a transaction and restores the state is generally the thing you want in tests.
 This marker can be used when you are trying to influence the way the database is configured.

 Database access is by default not allowed. ``django_db_blocker`` is the object which can allow specific code paths to have access to the database.
 This